micmejia/bible-dump/AMPC/Luke/Luke 19.md

-[The indignant king ended by saying] But as for these enemies of mine who did not want me to reign over them--bring them here and [^g]slaughter them in my presence!
+[The indignant king ended by saying] But as for these enemies of mine who did not want me to reign over them--bring them here and slaughter them in my presence!